0xSSDD/hub88-snr-sol/README.md

 This implementation is fully compliant with the assignment and Hub88 requirements, using only Elixir/Erlang standard libraries.

 **Note:** These keys are for testing only and are safe to commit to the repository.

-## Performance and concurrency Concerns

-- **Per-user GenServer:**
-  Each user has a dedicated `UserTransactionServer` GenServer, serializing all their transactions.
-This prevents race conditions for a single user's balance.

-- **Atomic Transaction Idempotency:**
-  Transaction UUIDs are stored in an ETS table using `:ets.insert_new`, ensuring only one process can process a given transaction, even under concurrent requests.

-- **Atomic Balance Updates:**
-  All balance changes are performed via a GenServer call to `UserRegistry`, which atomically checks and updates the balance, preventing double-spending.

-- **Race Condition Safety:**
-  If two requests for the same transaction arrive at the same time, only one will be processed as new; the other will be recognized as a duplicate and handled accordingly.